LartTyler/gbemu-react/README.md

 4. Object attribute maps, stored between `$FE00` and `$FE9F`.

 ### Color Palettes
-There are two types of palettes: monochrome and color.
-The classic Gameboy only used the monochrome palette, while the Gameboy color supports both monochrome and color palettes.
+There are two types of palettes: [monochrome](#monochrome-palette) and [color](#color-palettes).
+The classic Gameboy only used the monochrome palette, while the Gameboy color supports both monochrome and color palettes (the palettes used changes based on the current mode).

 #### Monochrome Palette
 The monochrome palette, used by the classic Gameboy and the Gameboy Color (depending on mode), consists of a single byte